DFE-Digital/apply-for-teacher-training/app/views/content/terms_candidate.md

 ### Stage 1: submitting your initial application(s)

-You can apply for up to 3 courses through Apply for teacher training at this stage.
-You can also apply to 3 courses through UCAS if you want to.
+During the first round of your application, you should apply to no more than three courses in total, whether you use Apply for teacher training, UCAS Teacher Training, or a combination of the two.

 **You can only accept 1 offer**, even if you use both services.